prdnbhgskr/sql-data-warehouse-project/README.md

 #### Specifications
 • **Data Sources**: Import datasets from two separate operational systems—ERP and CRM—provided in CSV format.

 • **Data Quality Management**: Perform data cleaning and validation to address inconsistencies, missing values, and formatting issues before loading the data into the warehouse.

 • **Data Integration**: Merge data from both source systems into a single analytical data model that supports efficient querying and reporting.

 •	**Project Scope**: The warehouse will focus on the most recent dataset.
 Historical data tracking is not included in the scope of this implementation.

 •	**Documentation**: Provide clear documentation of the data model structure to support both business users and analytics teams.

-⸻
+---

 ### Business Intelligence & Analytics (Data Analytics)

 ##### Objective
 Develop analytical queries using SQL to generate insights related to key business areas, including:

 •	**Customer Behaviour**

 •	**Product Performance**

 •	**Sales Trends**

 These insights provide stakeholders with meaningful metrics that support strategic decision-making and performance monitoring.

-⸻
+---

 ## License
 This project is distributed under the MIT License.
 You are free to use, modify, and distribute the materials in this repository, provided that proper attribution is given.

-See the full license details in the [MIT License](LICENSE.md)vfile.
+See the full license details in the [MIT License](LICENSE) file.

 ## Acknowledgment & Attribution
 This project was developed by following the data engineering and data warehousing guidelines shared by **Baraa Khatib Salkini**, also known as **Data With Baraa**.